microsoft/code-with-engineering-playbook/observability/readme.md

 Leveraging a Service Mesh that follows the [Sidecar Pattern](https://www.oreilly.com/library/view/designing-distributed-systems/9781491983638/ch02.html#:~:text=The%20sidecar%20pattern%20is%20a,first%20is%20the%20application%20container.&text=In%20addition%20to%20the%20application,without%20the%20application%20container's%20knowledge.) quickly sets up a go to set of metrics, and traces (although traces need to be propagated from incoming requests to outgoing requests manually).

-A sidecar works by intercepting all incoming and outgoing traffic, adding some trace headers to each request, and emitting a standard set of logs and metrics.
-These metrics are extremely powerful for observability, in that each service gets a unified set of metrics to help debug including:
+A sidecar works by intercepting all incoming and outgoing traffic to your image.
+It then adds trace headers to each request and emits a standard set of logs and metrics.
+These metrics are extremely powerful for observability, allowing every service to leverage a unified set of metrics, including:

 All metrics exist for both server side and client side: